-Let the Invitatory, the Hymn, the Antiphons, Psalms and \overline{XX} . in each Nocturn of the Common of One Martyr be sung.
-[895].
+Let the Invitatory, [the Hymn,] 363 the Antiphons, Psalms and \tilde{VV} . in each Nocturn of the Common of One Martyr be sung.
+[776].

 Lessed Clement, Bishop of the Church of Rome, followed the discipline of blessed Peter the Apostle, and so excelled in decorem of manners that he pleased all the people.
 Now he had the needy of each district written by name: and those whom he had cleansed by the sanctification of baptism he would not suffer to be subject to public begging.
-He admonished the middling and the rich, lest the baptized poor, both Jews and Greeks, should be suffered to ask for public offerings, and the life cleansed by the consecration of baptism to be stained by gifts of the Abounding in these and Gentiles. very many virtues: he pleased both God and men.
-And so it was that blessed Clement, the bishop of the feared Roman see neither illustrious Aurelian nor Sisinnius, the friends of the Emperor Nerva.
+He admonished the middling and the rich, lest the baptized poor, both Jews and Greeks, should be suffered to ask for public offerings, and the life cleansed by the consecration of baptism to be stained by gifts of the Gentiles.
+Abounding in these and very many virtues: he pleased both God and men.
+And so it was that blessed Clement, the bishop of the Roman see feared neither illustrious Aurelian nor Sisinnius, the friends of the Emperor Nerva.

 R. I. This is a holy man. as in the Common.
-[897].
+[779].

 Ow he also consecrated the virgin Domicilla, the niece of Emperor Domitian, the bride of Aurelian, a believer in Christ, having put on the sacred veil to preserve her integrity: and admonished Theodora, the wife of Sisinnius, who, having <thus> been converted from idols, professed to God a chaste manner of life.
 To which her husband, having been driven by jealousy, hurrying towards the church, searched for treachery.
 Who himself entered into the church.
 But with the prayer of Clement having been poured forth: and having been answered, Amen by the people, immediately he was made deaf and blind.
 Then he said to his servants, Take me quickly in your hands and lead me outside.
 His servants therefore led him around throughout the whole church, and they were not able to reach an entrance.
-Which when Theodora learned, she prostrated herself in prayer, and with tears entreated unto this being done and them being released, Theodora prostrated herself at the feet of Saint Clement: telling him what had been done.
-But thou, O Lord, have mercy upon us.
+Which when Theodora learned, she prostrated herself in prayer, and with tears entreated unto this being done and them being released, Theodora prostrated herself at the feet of Saint Clement : telling him what had been done.
+But thou, O Lord, [have mercy upon us].
+364

 God: that her husband might be permitted to depart thence.
-To be sure, after her prayer, the servants, giving hand to their lord, went out and came to the house.
+To be sure, after <her> prayer, the servants, giving hand to their lord, went out and came to the house.
 Now with

-R. 2.
-The righteous shall grow. as in the Common.
-[899].
+\mathbb{R}^{2} .
+2. The just shall spring. as in the Common.
+[780].